 Through collaboration with planetariums around the world we are able to offer this show in Swedish and English.

 The Sun, Our Living Star.
 YouTube video.

-The Planetarium is a collaboration between The Faculty of Science, Department of Astronomy and Theoretical Physics and The Faculty of Engineering LTH.
+The Planetarium is a collaboration between The Faculty of Science, Lund Observatory, the Department of Physics and the Faculty of Engineering LTH.